-The driver may agree to forego the ICA meeting and for the appeal to be handled through telephone, E-mail and fax, if possible, in order to minimise the cost for the appeal.
+The driver may agree to forego an Appeal Committee meeting and for the appeal to be handled through telecommunication channels, if possible, in order to minimise the cost of the appeal.

 406 - PENALTIES

 Any proven breach of applicable Rules may be penalised.